Home Protection Company

 Formation of a Home Protection Company under the Laws of the State of California

-The fiscal requirements for a home protection company are set forth in Insurance Code §§ 12750-12752.
+The fiscal requirements for a home protection company are set forth in Insurance Code Sections 12750-12752.

-At the outset, the applicant should address a letter to the Insurance Commissioner, attention of the Name Approval Unit, at 45 Fremont Street, 24th Floor, San Francisco, California 94105, requesting approval of the name under which the applicant intends to transact its business pursuant to the provisions of Insurance Code Section 881.
+At the outset, the applicant should address a letter to the Insurance Commissioner, attention of the Name Approval Unit, at 1901 Harrison Street, 6th Floor, Oakland, California 94612, requesting approval of the name under which the applicant intends to transact its business pursuant to the provisions of Insurance Code Section 881.
 Said name approval requests for domestic companies in the process of formation must be accompanied by a disclosure of the company's principals.
 An application may list up to three names, in order of preference, and must be accompanied by a filing fee payable to the California Department of Insurance.
 See the "Name Approval/Change" fee category on the Schedule of Fees and Charges.

 Customarily, the next requirement for organization of a home protection company in California is the drafting of articles of incorporation and filing thereof with the Secretary of State.
 After the corporation has been formed and duly qualified, it is in position to apply to this Department for a securities permit so that it can raise necessary capitalization to commence its operations.
 The composition of such application for stock permit usually is a most important procedure in the qualification of the home protection company, for such application and its exhibits set out in considerable detail biographical material of the officers and directors, contemplated plan of operation of the corporation, a projection of anticipated income and disbursements for a substantial period of years, and other essential data.